-Doctor in Public Health in Public Health Practice
+Doctor of Public Health in Public Health Practice

 Dennis Thombs, PhD, Eds, MA